lshpaner/MSADS_505_predicting_employee_attrition/README.md

 ![](attrition.png)
 # Predicting Employee Attrition: A Human Resources Solution

-This project is a part of the ADS-XXX course in the Applied Data Science Program at the University of San Diego.
+This project is a part of the ADS-505 course in the Applied Data Science Program at the University of San Diego.

 ### Project Status: Completed